 To increase transparency regarding the registration status of the company’s products, we continue to disclose registration information for ROTATEQ, GARDASIL and our four antiretrovirals:

 - GARDASIL® [Human Papillomavirus Quadrivalent (Types 6, 11, 16 and 18) Vaccine, Recombinant]

 - STOCRIN® (efavirenz)

-While our company files for patents in commercially significant markets to provide the continued incentive to support innovation, given the inability of most of the population in the low-income countries (LICs) to afford medicines and the very substantial resource constraints facing their governments, we have had a long-standing general policy of not filing for patents for our products in LICs, and currently do not file in any LIC defined as such by the World Bank in its Country and Lending Groups classifications.
-Moreover, as evidenced by our recent announcement together with the Medicines Patent Pool of a licensing agreement for pediatric formulations of raltegravir (a key medicine approved for children under 12 years of age living with HIV) covering 92 low- and lower-middle-income countries, we are committed to expanding access to medicines globally, including through the availability of high-quality generics in developing countries.
+While our company files for patents in commercially significant markets to provide the continued incentive to support innovation, given the challenges that many people in LICs face to afford certain medicines and the very substantial resource constraints facing their governments, we have had a long-standing general policy of not filing for patents for our products in LICs, and currently do not file in any LIC defined as such by the World Bank in its Country and Lending Groups classifications.
+Moreover, as evidenced by our announcement together with the Medicines Patent Pool of a licensing agreement for pediatric formulations of raltegravir (a key medicine approved for children under 12 years of age living with HIV) covering 92 low- and lower-middle-income countries, we are committed to expanding access to medicines globally, including through the availability of high-quality generics in developing countries.

 Learn more about our commitment to register our:

 |New product and device registrations1, 2, 3||179||176||156||143||143|